What’s required for admission?

 Why is there an entrance exam if the program is for people with no prior experience?

 No prior experience means that you don’t need to have previously studied or worked in the software field.
-Students can take a GRE or Math Placement Assessment for joining the program.
+Students need to take our Math Placement Assessment for applying to the program.

 Does this program qualify for federal student loans?